Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Seismic Records

-This appendix includes the seismic records used for all the simulations presented in this paper, together with the spectrograms calculated to be used to compute out intensity indicator.
-All of them has been downloaded from the PEERS seismic database.
+This appendix includes the seismic records used for all the simulations presented in this paper, \NL{along} with \NL{its} spectrograms, used to compute \NL{our} intensity indicator.
+All of them \NL{have} been downloaded from the PEERS seismic database.